-Copayments do not apply to most categories of Veterans, although some VA patients do make some payment for their care.
+Copayments do not apply to most categories of Veterans, although some VA patients do make some payment for their care depending on their priority group.
 From a societal perspective the particular payer is not a significant issue; the total payment is the same regardless of how it is divided among VA, the patient, and third-party payers.
 In a budget impact analysis, however, where only the provider’s costs are counted, then copayments in theory should be regarded as an offsetting income for VA.
 A review of VA utilization data will indicate what proportion of people receiving a particular VA service are exempt from copayments, and VA publishes copayment amounts.

 Interventions have a time cost even when services are provided at no charge.
 Patients must spend time to wait for and receive an intervention and for transportation to and from the place where it is received.
 Time spent by patients carries an “opportunity cost” based on the notion that time is limited.
 Absent the intervention patients and others would use their time for other purposes.
 The time spent by caregivers is also valued.

 Although the VA does not reimburse patients or caregivers for their time, a cost-effectiveness analysis from a societal perspective must take patients’ time costs into account.
 Russell (2009) makes a number of recommendations for valuing time costs based on the U.S. Public Health Care Task Force report (Luce et al. 1996).
 We summarize them here and refer readers to the two references for additional information.